w3f/polkadot-wiki/docs/general/wallets.md

 ### Mobile Wallets

 Mobile wallets are fully packaged apps that allow all the featured actions, as well as the storage and management of your accounts, through the mobile app.
-Contrary to browser extensions, mobile wallets usually can't connect to third-party web apps.
-Some mobile wallets provide support for hardware wallets through bluetooth connectivity.
+Unlike browser extensions, mobile wallets usually can’t connect to third-party web apps.
+Some mobile wallets provide support for hardware wallets through Bluetooth connectivity.

 | Wallet                                        | Platforms                                                       | Staking and Nomination Pools | NFTs    | Crowdloans | Ledger support | Governance | Other features                               |
 | --------------------------------------------- | --------------------------------------------------------------- | ---------------------------- | ------- | ---------- | -------------- | ---------- | -------------------------------------------- |